 Relocation plan, if applicable.

-11. Development Amenities

-Documentation Requirements:

-Attachment #11 Development Amenities Certification: This Certification must be signed by a representative of the Ownership entity, the architect, and the general contractor.

 Selection Criteria

 Applications will be scored using the Selection Criteria below.
-Applicants must complete Attachment #12 Application Self Score Sheet & Certification: Only Attachment #12 will be considered a Certification of Selection Criteria.
+Applicants must complete Attachment #11 Application Self Score Sheet & Certification: Only Attachment #11 will be considered a Certification of Selection Criteria.
 Any additional Certifications not specifically requested by OHFA in the Application will not be considered.